usuyama/awesome-o1/o1-base.md

 ## What we would like to actually work?

 * Self-Consistency [@Wang2022-px] - Majority voting of LLM output improves a bit.
-* Scratchpad [@Nye2021-bx]/ Chain-of-Thought [@sc] - Wouldn't it be cool if an LLM could talk to itself and get better?
+* Scratchpad [@Nye2021-bx]/ Chain-of-Thought [@Wei2022-uj] - Wouldn't it be cool if an LLM could talk to itself and get better?
 * Tree-of-Thought [@Yao2023-nw] - Wouldn't it be cool if you could scale this as a tree?

 ## Why might this be possible?